distribution/distribution/docs/storage-drivers/filesystem.md

 ## Parameters

-`rootdirectory`: (optional) The root directory tree in which all registry files will be stored.
+`rootdirectory`: (optional) The absolute path to a root directory tree in which to store all registry files.
+The registry stores all its data here so make sure there is adequate space available.
 Defaults to `/var/lib/registry`.